hmlendea/more-cultural-names/ARCHITECTURE.md

 # More Cultural Names Architecture

-This document records the current architecture of the More Cultural Names repository as of 18 August 2026.
-It covers the repository-owned source data, validation and build automation, packaging flow, and release integrations that produce game-specific mod editions for supported Paradox titles and companion mods.
+This document records the current architecture of the More Cultural Names repository as of 31 August 2026.
+It covers repository-owned source data, validation and build automation, package generation, game-host integration, and release integrations for supported Paradox titles and companion mods.
+The external builder implementation and distribution-platform internals are outside its scope.

 ## 📑 Table of Contents